gumaerc-testorg/4.609-spring-2014/content/pages/readings.md

 {{< tdopen >}}

-Destination Museum: The Bilbao Effect, with particular emphasis on the exhibitions [Primitivism in 20th Century Art, 1984](https://www.moma.org/momaorg/shared/pdfs/docs/press_archives/6081/releases/MOMA_1984_0017_17.pdf?2010), Magiciens de la Terre, 1989, and the new Quai Branly museum by Jean Nouvel, 2006
+Destination Museum: The Bilbao Effect, with particular emphasis on the exhibitions [Primitivism in 20{{< sup "th" >}} Century Art, 1984](https://www.moma.org/momaorg/shared/pdfs/docs/press_archives/6081/releases/MOMA_1984_0017_17.pdf?2010), Magiciens de la Terre, 1989, and the new Quai Branly museum by Jean Nouvel, 2006

 {{< tdclose >}}